aneelang/blog/_posts/2020-06-24-WhatsApp Desktop App.md

 > Also, I'm looking forward for the payment feature which hopefully rolls out in Canada.

-If you want to know of other features that could be added, email me at flyingsaucer63@gmail.com I'll update the post with your contribution!
+If you have other features that could be added, email me at flyingsaucer63@gmail.com I'll update the post with your contribution!